Talent Builds

 Divine Toll and Divine Resonance

 Divine Toll has been a staple paladin cooldown since it was introduced back in Shadowlands, where for Protection it shoots out up to 5 Avenger’s Shields based on the number of targets, which also grant holy power when they usually would not.
-Because the value scales with target count it is a bit weaker in ST compared to AoE.
-That being said, if you’re trying to interrupt multiple mobs in a pack with more than 5 enemies you can run into problems with the spells target cap, resulting in you not hitting a mob you want to interrupt.
+Because the value scales with target count it is a bit weaker in ST compared to AoE, that being said if you’re trying to interrupt multiple mobs in a pack with more than 5 enemies you can run into problems with the spells target cap, resulting in you not hitting a mob you want to interrupt.
 To help mitigate this your current target is always hit by one of the shields, but if you’re trying to interrupt multiple targets then you will need to be ready to use your own Avenger’s Shield or Rebuke on the 2nd target if it gets missed.

 Divine Purpose